UpTheShipCreek/Project2023/Assignment_3/comparisons.md

 ## Clustering
 ### General
 In clustering there was indeed an improvement in the clustering time with small loss in the quality of the silhouette.
-In particular, for the tests we run on a `5k` subset of the dataset, which we clustered `100` times, both on the original and the reduced space, averaging the times and silhouettes yielded the below results.
-We also added the results of our `78-space` encoding for comparison.
+In particular, we saw a `95%` improvement in the clustering time on the `20-space`, with a approximately `25%` loss in the quality of the silhouette.
+For the tests we run on a `5k` subset of the dataset, which we clustered `100` times, both on the original and the reduced space, averaging the times and silhouettes yielded.
+In the graph we've also added the results of our `78-space` encoding for comparison.

 ### Results
 ![png](./plots/output_6_0.png)